Western-OC2-Lab/Vibration-Based-Fault-Diagnosis-with-Low-Delay/README.md

 Authors: Sulaiman Aburakhia, Ryan Myers, and Abdallah Shami. <br>
 Organization: The Optimized Computing and Communications (OC2) Lab, ECE Department, Western University, London, Canada. <br>

-The system delay of a vibration-based condition monitoring system can be defined as ***the time the system takes to acquire input vibration segment and classify or predict the operational condition of the current state of the equipment***.
-In vibration-based monitoring, the current state is represented by the input segment of the generated vibration signal.
-Accordingly, the system delay is the sum of the time duration of input segment and the online processing time.
+The system delay $\tau_d$ of a vibration-based condition monitoring system can be defined as ***the time the system takes to acquire input vibration segment and classify or predict the operational condition of the current state of the equipment***.
+In vibration-based monitoring, the current state $S_c$ is represented by the input segment $v_{in}$ of the generated vibration signal as shown in the figure below.
+Accordingly, the system delay is the sum of the time duration of input segment $T_{v_{in}}$ and the online processing time $T_p$ .

 <p float>